Lexuss-D/paper_gacha/README.md

 A gacha game for those who don't know which paper should read next.

-This game will generate 10 papers from all papers published by ACL.
+This game will select 10 papers from all papers published by ACL.
 People who plays social games should be familier with this so I will not explain more, just have a try.

 Run gacha.py then start a suffering life!